 This Response to Request for Natural Gas Supply Proposals (“Response to RFP”) contains proprietary information of Enron North America Corp (“ENA”).
-It is to be used solely for the purposes of evaluating and negotiating a potential transaction with ENA or its affiliates, and is to be afforded the same level of confidentiality as PacifiCorp Power Marketing IncClatskanie Peoples Utility District (“PacifiCorpClatskanie”) accords its own proprietary information.
+It is to be used solely for the purposes of evaluating and negotiating a potential transaction with ENA or its affiliates, and is to be afforded the same level of confidentiality as Clatskanie Peoples Utility District (“Clatskanie”) accords its own proprietary information.

 CONTACT INFORMATION: